-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so , and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

-Flooring is mainly of suspended timber construction.
-Fitted floor coverings are present throughout restricting the inspection.
-No access was obtained to inspect any sub floor area.
+The flooring within the property is of suspended timber construction with fitted floor coverings throughout.
+No access was gained to the sub floor area as no access hatch could be found.